 Our risk management program is aligned with the International Organization for Standardization guidelines (the ISO 31000 Risk management – Guidelines).
 The guidelines provide principles, a framework and a process for managing risk.

-Our risk management practice is governed by our risk management policy, and supported through processes and tools such as risk management standards and the risk matrix to effectively identify and assess risk across the enterprise.
-This policy and supporting tools drives a culture of being:
+Our risk management practice is governed by our risk management policy, and supported through processes such as risk management standards and risk matrix.

 Identifying principal risks

-Our 2018 Annual Information Form (dated Feb.28, 2019), provides a comprehensive overview of significant risks applicable to Suncor and its businesses.
-Since 2016, carbon risk has been included in these principal risks and subsequently undergoes an annual board review.
-The environment, health, safety and sustainable development committee of the board also oversees this risk.
+Our 2020 Annual Information Form (dated Feb.
+24, 2021) (100 pp., 1.2 MB) provides a comprehensive overview of significant risks applicable to Suncor and its businesses.
+Since 2016, carbon risk has been included as a principal risk and undergoes an annual review by the Environment, Health, Safety and Sustainable Development committee of the board.

 Risk assessment and evaluation

-Once identified, risks are assessed and evaluated in terms of magnitude of impact and likelihood using an internal risk-matrix tool.
-A single risk-matrix tool allows employees to consistently assess risks and evaluate the consequence and likelihood of risk events.
+We use a single risk matrix tool to consistently assess risks in terms of magnitude of impact, consequence and likelihood.
+Having a single risk matrix allows the company to be aligned on terminology and approach.
 It also helps to assign responsibility for different levels of residual risk.
-The consequence is based on the following five receptors on the risk matrix:
+The consequences are based on the following five receptors on the risk matrix:

 - Health and safety

 We also use the matrix to evaluate emerging risks and the impact they might have on the business.
 Examples of emerging risks include cyber security relating to supply chain and employee burnout and privacy.